 Harvey V. Fineberg Professor of the Practice of Public Health Leadership, Harvard T. H. Chan School of Public Health Harvard University

-Bayer Fellow in Health & Biotech - Class of Fall 2021
+Bayer Fellow in Health & Biotech - Class of Fall 2021 and Class of Spring 2022

 Howard K. Koh is the Harvey V. Fineberg Professor of the Practice of Public Health Leadership at the Harvard T. H. Chan School of Public Health and the Harvard Kennedy School.
 As the faculty co-chair of the Harvard Advanced Leadership Initiative and the inaugural chair of the Harvard Chan School of Public Health Initiative on Health and Homelessness, he advances leadership education to address the major public health challenges of our time.
 Previously at Harvard School of Public Health (2003-2009) he served as associate dean for Public Health Practice.
 In addition, from 1997-2003, he served as the Massachusetts Commissioner of Public Health.
 Koh completed his BA and medical degree at Yale University and postgraduate training at Boston City Hospital and Massachusetts General Hospital.